 After assembly and transmitter setup, confirm that the control surfaces are centered.
-The model must be powered, bound to the transmitter in AS3X mode, with the throttle left at zero.
+The model must be powered up and bound to the transmitter in AS3X mode, keeping the throttle at zero.
 When enabled, SAFE mode is active at power up.
 AS3X mode is activated when the throttle is raised above 25% for the first time after being powered on.
 It is normal for the control surfaces to respond to aircraft movement if the aircraft is in AS3X or SAFE modes.

-- 1. Verify the trims and subtrims on your transmitter are zero - 2.
-Power up the model in AS3X mode and leave the throttle at zero - 3.
-Look at the tip of each control surface and verify it is mechanically centered. - 4.
-If adjustment is required, turn the clevis on the linkage to change the length of the linkage between the servo arm and the control horn.
+- 1. Verify the trims and subtrims on your transmitter are zero. - Power up the model in AS3X mode and leave the throttle at zero, the control surfaces need to be centered. - If they are not centered, loosen the screw in the quick connector linkage on the servo horn. - Slide the pushrod in the quick connector to change the length of the linkage between the servo arm and the control horn so the control surface is centered. - Apply thread lock compound to the screw threads and tighten the screw to secure the pushrod at the desired length.